 If you are considering applying to a university in Switzerland, this helpful guide outlines your options in different cantons, disciplines, and more.

 Fortunately for students, Switzerland has one of the best education systems in the world, and this includes higher education.
 As such, universities in Switzerland rank among the best globally, and many welcome international students.
-Universities in Switzerland offer a wide range of courses at Bachelor, Master, and Doctorate level and in four different languages.
+Universities in Switzerland offer a wide range of courses at the bachelor’s, master’s, and doctoral levels and in four different languages.
 Furthermore, many of them are open to international students.
 This, combined with the comparatively low tuition fees, makes them a very appealing option for international students.

 If you are looking to study in Switzerland, this helpful guide explains everything you need to know about universities in Switzerland, including the following: